Routing on Swarm

 Client-Side Hash Routing

-Swarm has no server backend running code and so can’t rewrite paths, so we can use React Router’s HashRouter, which keeps all routing inside the browser.
+Swarm has no server backend running code and so can’t rewrite paths.
+One approach to routing is to set up a SPA with React's HashRouter, which keeps all routing inside the browser.

-Below is the simplest way to set this up using create-swarm-app and then adding your own pages.
+You can do this easily using a template from create-swarm-app and then adding your own pages.

 1. Create a New Vite + React Project (with create-swarm-app)